-C# Count, Dictionary (Get Number of Keys)This C# program uses the Count property on a Dictionary.
-It returns the number of key and value pairs.
+C# Count, Dictionary (Get Number of Keys)Use the Count property on a Dictionary to get the number of key and value pairs.

 A Dictionary contains a certain number of keys and values.
 This number is returned by the Count property.
 With Count we quickly gauge how much data is stored in the Dictionary.Dictionary